A consolidated and accessible security proof for finite-size decoy-state quantum key distribution

 \subsubsection{Conditional bounds expansion}

 The main goal of the security proof is to ensure that the security criterion, i.e. Def.~\ref{sec:security_criterion}, is fulfilled by the protocol described in Sec.~\ref{sec:preliminaries:protocol_description}.
 To achieve this, concentration inequalities are used to derive bounds on the detection statistics which are used to perform the acceptance test and determine the secure-key length, as will be discussed in Sec.~\ref{sec:decoy_state_bounds}.
 These bounds come with an associated probability of failure, which is not explicitly reflected in the second term in Eq.~\eqref{eq:expanded_security_def}.
+Recall that we denote $\Omega_\mathrm{B}$ the event where all bounds given by the decoy concentration inequalities hold.
 To simplify the notation, we define $\tilde{\Omega}\coloneqq \Omega_\top \land \Omega_\mathrm{EC}$ in the following.
 We thus reformulate this term in preparation for Sec.~\ref{sec:quantum_leftover_hash_lemma}, by applying the triangle inequality of the trace distance

 where we have split the terms conditioned on the decoy concentration inequalities holding and failing, represented by the branches (b) and (c), respectively, in Fig.~\ref{fig:prob_tree_protocol}.
 We have used $d_\mathrm{sec}(S_AEC)_{\rho|\tilde{\Omega}\land \neg\Omega_\mathrm{B}}\leq 1$ as no better bound is known when the concentration inequalities do not hold.
 This reformulation is better suited for the analysis as we can separately bound each term appearing in the above inequality.
 A bound on the first term in Eq.~\eqref{eq:reformulation_security_def} is provided by the quantum leftover hash lemma and will be tackled in Secs.~\ref{sec:quantum_leftover_for_smooth_min_entropies} and \ref{sec:decomposing_min_entropy}.
 An expression for the probability $\Pr[\tilde{\Omega} \land \neg\Omega_\mathrm{B}]$ will be derived in Sec.~\ref{sec:operational_expression_min_entropy} in terms of the probability that the concentration inequalities do not hold.